ilai-deutel/kibi/README.md

 * `nix`
 * `signal-hook`

 In addition, `unicode-width` is used to determine the displayed width of Unicode characters.
+Unfortunately, there is no way around it: the [unicode character width table](https://github.com/unicode-rs/unicode-width/blob/3033826f8bf05e82724140a981d5941e48fce393/src/tables.rs#L52) is 230 lines long.

 ## Why Kibi?

 1. Porting the `kilo` source code from C to Rust and trying to make it idiomatic was interesting
 2. Implementing new features while under the 1024-line constraint is a good challenge
 3. Most importantly, I wanted to learn Rust and this was a great project to start (thanks Reddit for the idea)

 ## License